 Vail's realistic, anecdotal works were exhibited throughout Europe and the United States.
 He won medals at Berlin, Munich, Antwerp, Liege, and St.Louis, and his paintings were purchased by several institutions.
 In 1894 he was made a Chevalier of the Legion of Honor.

 After many successful years of producing work in the academic, "Salon" tradition, Vail's style underwent a change, gradually becoming looser and more impressionistic.
 His palette, too, was lightened, perhaps in response to the light and color of Italy, particularly of Venice, where he began to spend his autumns.
 At other times of the year he visited St. Moritz, St. Tropez, and Lake Como.
 He became particularly known for his light-hearted scenes of people engaged in winter sports.

 Vail died in Paris on 28 December 1934.
 His wife, Gertrude Mauran Vail, brought the contents of his studio to America for safe-keeping during World War II.
 These works were circulated in a well-received retrospective exhibition that traveled to several museums between 1938 and 1941.
 Mrs. Vail later dispersed many of them to museum collections.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]